digitranslab/jumpstart/docs/versioned_docs/version-2.36.0/app-builder/overview.md

 # App-Builder: Overview

-ToolJet's App Builder allows you to build applications.
-ToolJet's app builder has the following major components:
+JumpStart's App Builder allows you to build applications.
+JumpStart's app builder has the following major components:

 - **[Topbar](/docs/app-builder/topbar)**: Configure app settings such as application name, layout, app environment, version management, Gitsync and much more.
 - **[Canvas](/docs/app-builder/canvas)**: Arrange and customize components to build the user interface of your app.